virgesmith/neworder/README.md

 - mortality
 - disease
 - option
+- schelling
+- riskpaths
+- competing

+Examples that don't, or havent been tested, have been moved out of the examples folder.

 __NB note also some of the examples are getting quite complex as they evolve closer to real models - they will be separated in due course__

 The microsimulation framework expects a directory containing one or more python modules.
-There must be a module called [config.py] that, minimally, initialises a `neworder.Model` object.
+There must be a module called [model.py] that, minimally, initialises a user-defined subclass of `neworder.Model` object.
 This entails:

 - defining a timeline over which the model runs.
 The timeline can be broken into multiple chunks, the end of each of which is considered a _checkpoint_.
 - describes, optionally, local modifications to the data or model (for a multiprocess run only).